WatchingWatches/GradientInfill/Orca/README.md

 ### Investigate the modifyed gcode (recommended):
 The following steps are recommended and should be perfomed everytime, until you trust the script.
 There might be errors specific to your gcode, which i haven't thought of.
 Those could potentially damage your printer.

+Open the file inside of a gcode viewer, to take a look at the modifyed gcode.
+Select the line width color scheme to see the difference.
 Open the two files inside of notepad++ and compare both files with a plugin called "compare".
 The program will mark all of the changes in between both files.
 This is the safest check, since the gcode previewer can give a wrong impression.

 ## General advice: